-Lipstick Angels is beyond thrilled and grateful to have had the amazing good fortune of partnering with Credo Beauty, and being able to provide services to cancer patients with so many incredible non-toxic brands.
-What is it about the Lipstick Angels mission that inspires you?
+Lipstick Angels are beyond thrilled and grateful to have had the amazing good fortune of partnering with Credo Beauty and being able to provide services to cancer patients with so many incredible non-toxic brands.
+What is it about the Lipstick A mission that inspires you?

-You and your team created the first ever Clean Beauty Council!
+You and your team created the Clean Beauty Council!
 Can you explain how it is designed to educate and inform the public?
 What inspired you to create this platform?